What are some of the health concerns and social issues associated with international adoption from China?

-Virtually all children adopted from China are girls.
+Virtually most children adopted from China have been girls.
 The reasons for this discrepancy are the government’s one-child policy and the cultural preference for male born children.
 These selective properties have caused abandonment, infanticide, and failure to register countless numbers of female infants yearly.
 Most of theses infants come from rural villages.
 The decision to abandon a child is determined by the family composition of siblings.
 Usually the 2nd or 3rd female is abandoned.
 The health of these infants is usually very good.
 Boys are rarely abandoned, but when it does occur, they may be handicapped, ill, or born to unwed mothers.

 When a child is abandoned in China, the event generally takes place a great distance from the family’s home.
 The reason for abandoning children far away from their home is because, the incentive by the authorities for investigation is lessened if the child was removed from local jurisdiction.
 Children are often left in a crowded market or transportation station.
 Leaving the child in a crowded facility makes the probability of finding this infant better, and this lessens the possibility for the child to suffer from health issues.

 In China abandonment or endangering the welfare of an minor is not considered a criminal offense as in the U.S. Fines and penalties for abandonment of a infant are similar to those imposed for an “over-quota” child.
 The lack of criminal prosecution and additional fines make abandonment of an infant a tolerable risk.